 Last week I visited Helsinki’s new public library – a glistening 98m euro building near the Central Railway Station and spread over three floors.
 There were several thousand people within the building when I visited, but it didn’t feel crowded.
 The library’s website tells the story better than I could here, but there are some key points universities could learn from:

-- The basics are all covered.
-There’s very fast internet (no login), long opening hours, a good restaurant and multiple coffee shops, accessibility, and (essential in Finland) a sauna.
+The basics are all covered.
+There’s very fast internet (no login), long opening hours, a good restaurant and multiple coffee shops, and full accessibility.
 It’s big enough to never feel too busy.

 One might argue that all this comes at a huge cost – and why give all this away for free (or why should universities provide such services, when state-run institutions such as libraries should do so).
 But there’s a real competitive advantage to be found from being the provider of such a space – the ideas that can be generated, connections made, and the long-term engagement with community that could help break down some of the barriers in society.
 It’s an investment in a place and people – a gift that pays interest in stronger relationships into the future.

 There’s also a high degree of trust involved in completely opening doors to all (which I think the UK struggles with more than some of our European counterparts).
 What if crime skyrockets, or people decide they don’t want to pay for study when they can use facilities for free?
 Risks indeed, but my guess is the more people that flow through from all parts of society, the lower the crime.
 And the more people who see what such an institution can offer, the more they are willing to support it.

 Writing an effective strategy for local engagement is difficult.